 This is going to seem odd to some of you.
 But I remembered Jack in the Box from my youth and there are not many still on the East Coast, so that is where I landed for lunch.
-(Looking later, I found many still in South Carolina-note to self).
+(Looking later, I found many still in South Carolina-note to myself).
 Now this chain is truly just a fast-food place with nothing remarkable.
-In Virginia, where I call home, they became a thing around the time of Roy Rogers restaurants.
+In Virginia, which I call home, they became a thing around the time of Roy Rogers restaurants.

 If you search, you can still find some Roy Rogers around.
 These days however they have done away with the old west charm and the cowboy theme which I loved as a little guy.
 While Roy Rogers movies were not my thing as much as John Wayne classics were, I still enjoyed the cowboy theme a ton when I was young.
-Sad to see that gone from the franchise.
+Sad to see that go from the franchise.

 Jack in the box had a different theme.
-It was fast food by the box, and Tacos.
+It was fast food by the box and Tacos.
 Before Taco Bell, this was the chain of fast-food locations people would go to for tacos.
 They have a tiny tacos thing that is really good as a fast-food novelty of sorts.
 Hey, it is fun but not fine dining folks.

 Next, it was time for the jeep experience.
 This was a neat thing to do.
 Certainly, something fun for a family with older kids, maybe teenagers.
 Or a nice thing to do as a couple.
-I think I may have been the first person I am very long time to do this solo.
-For me though, the off-road driving was a fun-focused thing to do, so doing it solo was an OK option.
+I think I may have been the first person I a very long time to do this solo.
+For me though, off-road driving was a fun-focused thing to do, so doing it solo was an OK option.

-This is not something to take a family member on who is the worrying jumpy type.
+This is not something to take a family member who is the worrying jumpy type.
 You follow a lead vehicle and are often in a group of jeeps doing the course.
 For me today there were only 3 jeeps going.
 The guide or lead jeep myself and a family.
 So, the lead or guide jeep was first, the family was second, and I was bringing up the rear.

 I went on a beginner trail not only because it had been a long time since my off-road days, but based on cost and time.
 Since you are led through with a guide and there is some danger to the jeeps on these off-road journeys, this is not a cheap thing to do.
 But it was a cool experience.
 So, if money is not a concern, you may want to add this to your list.
-For more price conscious options and adventures, there is plenty still to do in Big Bear.
+For more price-conscious options and adventures, there is plenty still to do in Big Bear.

 My route was called the squeeze, and it was about a 2-hour trip.
 It included some deep muddy areas, as well as some rocky points where you have to literally squeeze the jeeps through.
-The staff offer to take photos with your chosen device as they help you through some of those choke points, and that could be really fun for folks.
+The staff offers to take photos with your chosen device as they help you through some of those choke points, and that could be really fun for folks.

-Their website does have some great videos though,, and this is worth checking out.
+Their website does have some great videos though, and this is worth checking out.

 With this in mind, I found my late afternoon event with panning gold.
 I went to Gold Rush Mining Adventures.
 I have done a few of these around the country and just like the idea of them.
-I think it would be good for kids to get them interested in something other than video games or smartphones.
+I think it would be good for kids to get interested in something other than video games or smartphones.

 The almost complete lack of a website (just one graphic page) kind of caught me off guard (being an online marketer, and computer nerd).
 But the staff was friendly, and the location was fine.

-You basically just purchase the prepared material and run it through their outdoor sluice or use their geode cracker to see what is inside you chosen stone.
-This place is also a giant funky gift shop, so it is a great spot for kids and adults who love the cheaper fun gifts.
+You basically just purchase the prepared material and run it through their outdoor sluice or use their geode cracker to see what is inside your chosen stone.
+This place is also a giant funky gift shop, so it is a great spot for kids and adults who love cheaper fun gifts.

 Their website does not have anything, but their yelp listing has a video and over 260 photos to check out.
-For me I just wanted to support the small business, have a little fun, and get a gift or two mailed back home.
+For me, I just wanted to support the small business, have a little fun, and get a gift or two mailed back home.
 That is not a secret, but something most people do not think to do on trips enough.
 When shopping, just have your items shipped back home.
 Most stores now will offer this as a service, and many will do it just for the cost of shipping.
-When you fly somewhere, it makes sense because your items might get lost or damaged in flight, and often there is an added cost associated with the weight of items on flights now.
+When you fly somewhere, it makes sense because your items might get lost or damaged on the flight, and often there is an added cost associated with the weight of items on flights now.

 The gift shop has gems, fossils, and every kind of quirky gift item one could think of.
 IE: Mermaid Tear necklaces, silly but fun items every few feet you looked.